Schema verification after refresh

 1. Go to the Workspace screen

-Click the Workspace icon in the left-hand sidebar to switch to the Workspace screen.
+Click the Workspace button in the left-hand sidebar to switch to the Workspace screen.

 2. Select the Objects tab